charlax/professional-programming/README.md

 - [Keep a Changelog](https://keepachangelog.com/en/1.0.0/)
 - [Architectural Decision Records](https://adr.github.io/): a way to document architecture decision.

+> The palest ink is more reliable than the most powerful memory.
+> -- Chinese proverb

 ### Dotfiles

 - 🧰 [Awesome dotfiles](https://github.com/webpro/awesome-dotfiles): lots of great dotfiles.